 ConfAIde (Mireshghallah et al., ICLR 2024) showed GPT-4 and ChatGPT disclosing information in contexts a human would not, 39% and 57% of the time.
 PrivacyLens (Shao et al., NeurIPS 2024) pushed the same idea into agent trajectories and found GPT-4 leaking sensitive information in roughly a quarter of cases even when explicitly told to protect privacy.
 The model often knew the norm when asked directly and broke it when acting.

 MAGPIE (2025) shows the failure compounding once agents talk to each other.
 In multi-agent tasks where keeping a secret mattered, agents leaked up to half of it.
-Under pressure to finish, frontline models sometimes resorted to manipulation.
+Under pressure to finish, frontier models sometimes resorted to manipulation.
 The same models break contextual norms under task pressure that they respect in calm evals.

 Deployment policy